15th Infantry Division "Bergamo": World War I

 The brigade fought on the Italian front in World War I. On 20 October 1926 the brigade command and the 25th Infantry Regiment were disbanded, while the 26th Infantry Regiment was transferred to the XV Infantry Brigade.
 The XV Infantry Brigade, which also included the 73rd Infantry Regiment "Lombardia" and the 74th Infantry Regiment "Lombardia", was the infantry component of the 15th Territorial Division of Pola, which also included the 4th Artillery Regiment.
 On 25 January 1930 the division moved to Volosko and consequently changed its name to 15th Territorial Division of Volosca.
 On 24 March 1932 the division moved to Opatija and changed its name to 15th Territorial Division of Abbazia.
 In 1934 the division changed its name to 15th Infantry Division "Carnaro".

 On 24 May 1939 the 73rd Infantry Regiment "Lombardia" in Rijeka changed its name to 25th Infantry Regiment "Bergamo", while the 12th Infantry Regiment "Casale" of the 12th Infantry Division "Sassari" in Trieste changed its name to 73rd Infantry Regiment "Lombardia".
 The same day the division ceded the 74th Infantry Regiment "Lombardia" to the newly activated 57th Infantry Division "Lombardia" and changed its name to 15th Infantry Division "Bergamo".
-Also on the same day the VX Infantry Brigade was dissolved, with the 25th and 26th infantry regiments coming under direct command of the division, while the 4th Artillery Regiment received the name "Bergamo".
+Also on the same day the XV Infantry Brigade was dissolved, with the 25th and 26th infantry regiments coming under direct command of the division, while the 4th Artillery Regiment received the name "Bergamo".